Utah Test and Training Range: Military

-The Utah Test and Training Range is host to a variety of training and testing missions for the USAF, United States Army, and United States Marine Corps.
+UTTR is host to a variety of training and testing missions for the USAF, United States Army, and United States Marine Corps.
 The site is frequently used for the disposal of explosive ordnance, testing of experimental military equipment, as well as ground and air military training exercises.
 The UTTR works in close conjunction with Dugway Proving Ground for military training exercises.